jaycode/Udacity-CM/stedi/contents/5. Ingesting and Organizing Data in a Lakehouse/9. Joining with Secondary Tables/README.md

 The Visual Graph should look similar to this (**we're not finished!**):

 - Data source type is Data Catalog (the accelerometer_landing table we created earlier)
-- Transform - SQL Query Node to join accelerometer and customer tables
+- Transform - Join Node to join accelerometer and customer tables
 - Data target defaulted to S3

-**Note:** You may use a Join Node instead but it sometimes does not work as expected when the parent sources have duplicates.
-On the other hand, the Join Node allows you to view the output schema right away, whereas with the SQL Query Node, you will need to run a data preview before you can view the output schema.
-More details on how to do this are provided below.

 ![Configure the Node](4-first_look.png)